 DEPRIVATION STATISTICS N/A

 PROPOSED ALLOCATION 2.0 FTE

 BUILDING CATEGORISATION

-BEARSDEN: CROSS А
+BEARSDEN: CROSS Α

-NEW KILPATRICK А
+NEW KILPATRICK Α

-MILNGAVIE: CAIRNS А
+MILNGAVIE: CAIRNS Α

-After further consultation, the proposal that New Kilpatrick and Bearsden Cross should unite has been further augmented to include the Cairns congregation.
+After further consultation, the proposal that New Kilpatrick and Bearsden Cross should unite has been further augmented to include the Cairns congregation and for a Parish Grouping to be considered in the first instance.

 This proposal recognises that New Kilpatrick and Cairns have significant historical links as well as sharing a degree of theological commonality and that all three congregations share a desire to work in partnership with others.
-The hope would be that two Ministers of Word and Sacrament would remain available to the three congregations by the end of the life of the plan.
+With closer working potentially developed over the course of the life of this plan, the hope would be that two Ministers of Word and Sacrament would be allocated across the three congregations by the end of the life of the plan in a way that best serves the mission and worship needs of both locales.